 Most Sasak are Muslims.
 Every year many Sasak travel far to complete the hajj - the journey to Mecca.
 Many of them have to save up money for years and years, or sell their land or car in order to pay for this trip because when they come back from Mecca they are highly honored by their families and neighbors for the rest of their life.
 Many Sasak people still also worship in sacred places, such as tombs of religious leaders or on Mount Rinjani.
 They also worship the spirits of the ancestors and spirits that live in the forest, mountains or rivers.

->

-> Although the Sasak live on a beautiful island, they still live in poverty.
-They desperately need medical experts and health education, because of the very high rates of women who die in childbirth and child mortality.
+Although the Sasak live on a beautiful island, they still live in poverty.
+The rates are very high of women who die in childbirth and child mortality.
 Besides this, the people could also benefit from training in tourism skills in order to develop the great tourism potential of their area.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.

 Joshua Project occasionally adjusts profile text from third party sources.
 This is done to avoid confusion regarding the current reality of a people group, to fix grammar and spelling and to avoid potentially offensive wording.

 A displayed zero can mean true zero, a very small rounded number or sometimes unknown.
 Blanks mean an unknown value.

 Data is not as precise as it appears.
 Values for %Christian Adherent and %Evangelical (which determine unreached status) are often informed estimates, some more accurate than others.
 We recommend against using %Christian Adherent and %Evangelical to calculate absolute numbers.

 Joshua Project makes every effort to ensure that the subject in an image is in fact from the specific people group.
 In rare instances a representative photo may be used.